1 Cabourne CourtCabourne Avenue Lincoln Lincolnshire, LN2 2JPTel: 01522 569033

 Please contact the surgery to arrange an appointment for this free, painless test with one of our Practice Nurses.

 If you would like further information on the procedure please contact the surgery and the Practice Nurse will be happy to answer any questions you may have.

 Alternatively click on the following link: Cervical Screening

-If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
+If you require any vaccinations relating to foreign travel you need to make a half an hour appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries that you are visiting to determine what vaccinations are required.